Getting Healthy Again In Your 40's Is Possible

 Gut health eventually led me down the road to mental and brain health.
 The two have a wonderfully complex relationship that affects our mood, digestion, and even mediates our preference for sugar.

-Letting go of “getting healthy is hard” and choosing to believe that “I can do one thing today to feel better” has changed my life.
+Letting go of “getting healthy is hard” mindset and choosing to believe that “I can do one thing today to feel better” has changed my life.

 I wasn’t thinking about the 1,000 things I needed to do to be healthy, just the one step of removing gluten.

-The difference is that before I made the decision to look for fun and energy-giving ways to health, I would sit in the sadness of how hard it is to cook gluten free meals, give up donuts, and spend 10 minutes a day meditating.
+The difference is that before I made the decision to look for easy and energy-giving ways to health, I would sit in the sadness of how hard it is to cook gluten free meals, give up donuts, and spend 10 minutes a day meditating.

-on a walk with Nugget…my favorite way to get moving in the morning
+My favorite way to get moving in the morning

 Without thinking about what you should do to get healthy, what’s the first thing that comes to mind when I ask you: